Employing Continuous Integration Services and Github Workflows to Teach Test-driven Development

 Number of tests written by each student, after working on a software project

-for two weeks.
 In 2015, students were prepared with MOOCs and an example

 project, in 2016 with a Prof. CI exercise.
-No only did the average number of

 tests written increase, but also more students considered tests in their work.